Cool Alternative Transportation Methods to Reduce Air Pollution

 What Is Causing Air Pollution?

 When we’re taking a walk and we see trash on the street we might get a little disturbed.
 When we see cans and plastic bags somewhere in the forest when we’re hiking we can even get a little mad.
 Still, physical pollution is not the real demon here.
-I mean, it’s still damaging nature and we should definitely don’t do it, but there are other things, things we don’t see, that are doing serious damage to our surroundings.
+I mean, it’s still damaging nature and we should definitely not do it, but there are other things, things we don’t see, that are doing serious damage to our surroundings.
 Some of these things are:

-Agricultural activities: Ammonia is a common product used in agriculture related activities.
+Agricultural activities: Ammonia is a common product used in agriculture–related activities.
 People who have lands often use insecticides, pesticides, and fertilizers when taking care of their crofts.
 These activities, however, emit harmful chemicals into the air and can also cause water pollution.

 Mining operations: Mining operations are usually done underground but this doesn’t mean that they are not affecting the atmosphere.
 During the process of mining large machines are involved and also a lot of dust and chemicals are released in the air causing massive air pollution.
-These two facts are the main reason mining is one of the deadliest profession on the planet.
+These two facts are the main reason mining is one of the deadliest professions on the planet.

 Pollution from households: Household cleaning products seem like a drop in the ocean in terms of harming the planet but they do have a negative impact.
 Painting supplies emit toxic chemicals in the air and cause air pollution.
 Just think about it.
 When you paint the walls of your house you can’t bear the smell, right?
 Well, that smells it’s toxic and influences the air as much as burning coal.
-In addition, a lot of households use wood burning stoves to keep their homes warm during the winter.
+In addition, a lot of households use wood-burning stoves to keep their homes warm during the winter.
 The latter, actually, is the reason Skopje is the most polluted capital in Europe.1

 How These Things Impact Our Health?